tiagoprn/my_talks/kibana/presentation.md

 -------------------------------------------------

-# Considerations on how to query your data on elasticsearch (5/5)
+# Considerations on how to query your data on elasticsearch - example (2/3)

-- With the mapping feature, we can let es know how we’d like it to store the information and in turn, how we plan to search for it.
+- With the mapping feature we can tell es how to store the information and how we plan to search for it.
 On the example above, we would have to tell es that we want it to NOT analyse an e-mail field when it finds one, so that we can do an exact search on its value.
 Out of curiosity, here is an example:

 ```
 elasticSearchClient.indices.create({